Premiership of Humza Yousaf: Hate Crime and Public Order (Scotland) Bill

-The Hate Crime and Public Order (Scotland) Bill came into force in Scotland on 1 April 2024, with Yousaf coming under considerable criticism regarding the bill.
-The new laws in Scotland made it against the law to "stir up hatred" based on one’s age, disability, religion, sexual orientation, transgender identity or their variations in sex characteristics.
+The Hate Crime and Public Order (Scotland) Act came into force in Scotland on 1 April 2024, with Yousaf coming under considerable criticism regarding the bill.
+The new laws in Scotland made it against the law to "stir up hatred" based on one's age, disability, religion, sexual orientation, transgender identity or their variations in sex characteristics.
 Somewhat similar laws have already been in place in other countries of the United Kingdom since 1986.
 Former health secretary Jeane Freeman stated that misogyny should have been included in the legislation.
 On 2 April 2024, a day after the bill became law, Police Scotland received a number of complaints about Yousaf concerning a speech he made in the Scottish Parliament in 2020 in which he was critical of the overwhelming majority of white individuals in Scotland's top positions.
-Reuters said about the speech “Yousaf’s speech was given as part of a wider discussion about racial injustice and the lack of people of colour in positions of power in the Scottish Parliament and government.
-The speech did not assert that white people make up too large a proportion of Scotland’s overall population".
-Acknowledging that a number of complains had been logged concerning the speech and its apparent breach of the new laws as established in the Hate Crime and Public Order (Scotland) Bill, Police Scotland said that it "had already established at the time that no crime had been committed".
+Reuters said about the speech “Yousaf's speech was given as part of a wider discussion about racial injustice and the lack of people of colour in positions of power in the Scottish Parliament and government.
+The speech did not assert that white people make up too large a proportion of Scotland's overall population".
+Acknowledging that a number of complaints had been logged concerning the speech and its apparent breach of the new laws as established in the Hate Crime and Public Order (Scotland) Act, Police Scotland said that it "had already established at the time that no crime had been committed".